floatingpurr/floatingpurr/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=floatingpurr&label=Guests&color=orange" alt="floatingpurr" /></p>

 I'm a Solutions Architect & Software Engineer focusing on the design and development of robust and resilient systems.
-Cappuccino advocate.
+Addicted to cappuccino.
 I’m as curious as my two cats! ^..^ ₍⸍⸌̣ʷ̣̫⸍̣⸌₎

 💬 Check out [my blog](https://imandrea.me/) for more! _(actually, it resembles much more my personal cookbook)_